BeanConcepts/how-computers-work/README.md

 ### Choosing an Operating System
 - The operating systems in use by an organization have a lot to do with the applications and systems that they need to run.
 - Modern operating systems do a pretty good job of supporting common hardware.
--  the operating system will continue from whatever point the vendor left it at.
+-  the operating system will continue from whatever point the vendor l
+-  eft it at.
 -   As an IT support specialist, you'll install an operating system many times, so using one single disk won't be time efficient or scalable.
 ### Virtual Machines
 - A virtual machine is just a copy of a real machine.